xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ### LDP Unicast FEC Filtering for SR Unicast with mLDP Multicast
 The following is for historical context, please see the above section regarding disabling LDP unicast FECs using session capability advertisements.

-The Converged SDN Transport design utilized Segment Routing with the MPLS dataplane for all unicast traffic.
+The Agile Metro design utilized Segment Routing with the MPLS dataplane for all unicast traffic.
 The first phase of multicast support in Converged SDN Transport 2.0 will use mLDP for use with existing mLDP based networks and new networks wishing to utilize label switcched multicast across the core.
 LDP is enabled on an interface for both unicast and multicast by default.
 Since SR is being used for unicast, one must filtering out all LDP unicast FECs to ensure they are not distributed across the network.
 SR is used for all unicast traffic in the presence of an LDP FEC for the same prefix, but filtering them reduces control-plane activity, may aid in re-convergence, and simplifies troubleshooting.
 The following should be applied to all interfaces which have mLDP enabled:

 <div class="highlighter-rouge">
 <pre class="highlight">